nearll/okta-scripts/user-creation/README.md

 You execute the script by running:
 `python3 user_create.py`

-The script will ask you for how many members you want to create payloads for.
+The script will ask you for how many members you want to create payloads for in the data file.

 _Note: Since all we are doing is creating a data file their is no input validation, use at your own risk._